7 Most Popular Fabrics For Quilting With

 This is especially important for a good night’s sleep, as it prevents overheating and keeps the body cool in warmer temperatures.
 Cotton’s soft and smooth texture also adds to the overall comfort of the quilt.

-Additionally, cotton is easy to care for, durable, and tends to soften over time, making it an excellent choice for quilts that are meant to last and be enjoyed for years.
+Cotton is durable and tends to soften over time, making it an excellent choice for quilts that are meant to last and be enjoyed for years.

 When selecting cotton fabric for quiltmaking, consider high-quality quilting cotton with a tight weave for the best results.